 - Roadside assistance: This covers the cost of specialized towing if you must have your boat towed due to a problem while transporting it to and from the water.

-Connecticut's Top Five Boating Accident Types in 2011
+Connecticut's Top Five Boating Accident Types

 - Grounding: 14 accidents